 Training and education are often interwoven.
-I have been part of various workshops in collaboration with the International Child Neurology Association (ICNA), the African Child Neurology Association (ACNA) the International Brain Research Organisation (IBRO), SONA (Society of Neuroscientists of Africa) and the European Academy of Neurology Regional training courses.
+Complemented by my various roles with the International Child Neurology Association (ICNA), of which I am currently president (2018-2022), I have been part of various workshops in collaboration with the ICNA, the African Child Neurology Association (ACNA) the International Brain Research Organisation (IBRO), SONA (Society of Neuroscientists of Africa), African Academy of Neurology (AFAN) and the European Academy of Neurology Regional training courses.
 Through these groups, in collaboration with the ILAE, we held workshops focusing on epilepsy across Africa.
 I would like to build on these collaborations to develop further educational workshops.
 Similar initiatives are highly effective in other regions such as Asia and South America.
 I strongly support this and encourage dissemination of knowledge across all levels of health care.

-The treatment gap is a major barrier to care in epilepsy on a global scale.
+The diagnostic and treatment gap is a major barrier to care for people with epilepsy on a global scale.
 The challenges in Africa and Asia illustrate the most extreme end of the spectrum.
-Lack of capacity for accurate diagnoses, investigations, antiepileptic drugs and alternate therapies, and specialist facilities for epilepsy care are evident globally.
-These challenges are related to barriers in training, education, prejudice, stigma, and finances which are not isolated to LMICS but worldwide issues.
-I support the ILAE which is a forerunner in addressing these advocacy issues.
+Lack of capacity for accurate diagnoses, investigations, antiseizure medications and alternate therapies, and specialist facilities for epilepsy care are evident globally.
+These challenges are related to barriers in training, education, prejudice, stigma, and finances which are not isolated to LMICs but worldwide issues.
 In 2015 through the successful lobbying of the ILAE community the World Health Assembly passed the resolution to prioritise epilepsy.
 I would strongly support this focus on the target areas highlighted in the report.